“He answered and said, “Whether He is a sinner or not I do not know. One thing I know: that though I was blind, now I see.” (John 9:25 NKJV)

 Second, the miraculous sign was to unveil the Lord Jesus to the Jews then and to all men today as “the true Light which gives light to every man coming into the world.”
 (John 1:9 NKJV).

-Jesus came as the Light into the world so that we might not continue to abide or walk in spiritual darkness.
+Jesus came as the Light into the world so we might not continue to abide or walk in spiritual darkness.

 Jesus declares, “As long as I am in the world, I am the light of the world.”
 (John 9:5 NKJV).